cbattenplowright/annas_restaurant_recommender/README.md

 # Anna's Restaurant Recommender - ARE YOU HUNGRY?
 JUST SEARCH
 ## Description
 This is a data API project which recommends London restaurants based on location (borough), cuisine and dish.

 ## MVP

-The MVP have the CRUD functionality that enable the user to:
+Each model - Restaurant and Dish - have REST controllers that provide basic CRUD functionality:

 **For Restaurants:**
 - Create a new restaurant